How to Showcase Your Faculty

 Writing Op-Eds is another effective way to insert faculty expertise into the national dialogue.
 Identify faculty who can quickly write a piece that offers solutions or an interesting and against-the-grain take on an issue.
 Keep in mind that the best way to place an Op-ed is by saying something different than what everyone else is.

 Lastly, pay attention to what your faculty are doing outside of the classroom.
-The university I worked at had a finance professor who developed a family game board that was being sold all over the world.
-The school also had a photography professor who I nicknamed the “Father of the Selfie,” because had been taking a picture of his face every day for 30 years (he’s still going).
-While not directly related to their work in the classroom, these were stories picked up by national media and are another way to spread the awareness of your faculty.
+The university I worked at had a finance professor who developed a family game board.
+It was sold all over the world.
+The school also had a photography professor I nicknamed the “Father of the Selfie.”
+He had been taking a picture of his face every day for 30 years—and he’s still going.
+Although these stories don’t relate directly to classroom work, national media picked them up.
+They provided another way to showcase your faculty.

 Latest Reads